MainFrameKuznetSov/Kolkata_Metro_Sarathi/README.md

 - **Python** — For data processing and visualization.
 - **NetworkX** — For building and visualizing the metro graph network.
 - **Matplotlib** — For plotting the graphical metro map.
+- **Pandas** - For easy facilitation of storing and re-writing data
 - **Git** — For version control.

 ---